 The Electric Reliability Council of Texas (ERCOT) is a nonprofit corporation authorized by the Texas Legislature to manage the reliable supply of electric power to 24 million Texans, including residents and businesses in CoServ's service territory.

 Before every summer and winter, ERCOT forecasts potential electricity demand and capacity.
-ERCOT currently expects to have sufficient generation to meet peak customer demand during the summer.
+ERCOT currently expects to have sufficient generation to meet peak customer demand.
 If this changes, however, and it appears that demand will exceed supply, ERCOT will initiate its Energy Emergency Alert (EEA) system.
 Alerts range from calls for conservation to a declaration of a statewide power emergency that could result in rotating outages—controlled, planned service interruptions designed to ensure grid stability.

 Here is everything you need to know about ERCOT's EEA system:

 YELLOW: In the winter, ERCOT may ask consumers to conserve power by turning their thermostats down in winter 2 to 3 degrees.

 ORANGE: Energy Emergency Level 1: Conservation is needed.
 ERCOT operators have the authority to call on all available power supplies, including power from other grids, if available.